motozilog/ossc_pro_hw_with_layout/README.md

 ## No actual PCB was built from these files to validate the manufacturing.

-This PCB full routing, but I don't know how to make the trace length equal within a byte group.
+This PCB full routing without DRC error, but I don't know how to make the trace length equal within a byte group.
+And the power doesn't optimized.

 I share this PCB, may someone can finish it.